powerchordlabs/forte-lifecycle/README.md

 Creates an instance of the Forte Lifecycle middleware.

 * `apiClient: object`
-A `forte-api` client instance.
-An object that conforms to the following interface can also be supplied:
+A `forte-api` client instance or an object that conforms to the following interface can also be supplied:
-    * `organization.get: function`
+    * `organization.get: function(filter)`
-    Returns a promise that returns a single organization.
+    Returns a promise that returns a single organization. `filter` is an object map of props to filter by e.x.: `{ hostname: '...'}`.
-    * `organizations.get: function`
+    * `organizations.get: function(filter)`
-    Returns a promise that returns all organizations.
+    Returns a promise that returns all organizations. `filter` is an object map of props to filter by e.x.: `{ parentID: '...'}`.
 * `statsClient: object`
 A `forte-stats` client instance or an object that conforms to the following interface:
     * `histogram: function(name, value, tags)`